There are lots of reasons to start doing a conditioning program if you’re training in BJJ or submission grappling.

-Now if you’ve already doing strength and conditioning work in addition to your training then this article is NOT for you.
+Now if you’ve already doing strength and conditioning work in addition to your training then the rest of this article is probably NOT for you.
 You probably already have an exercise routine, and from experience you know what works for you.

 But if you’re just starting out then choosing a style of strength and conditioning can be very confusing.
 Every expert has an agenda and a different opinion of what you should do.

 There are so many choices: should you use dumbbells, barbells or kettlebells?
 Sprints or long slow distance training?
 Battle ropes or elastic cables?
 Crossfit or powerlifting?
 Long rest intervals between sets or continuous circuit training?
 The list of options goes on and on…